+Pregnancy acne is a skin breakout in pregnant people, possibly caused by hormone changes.
 Acne is common during pregnancy.
-In fact, more than one out of every two pregnant women can expect to develop acne.
+In fact, more than half of pregnant people can expect to develop acne.
 In some cases, the acne may be severe.

 Any patient who takes isotretinoin, as well as any doctor who prescribes it, pharmacy that dispenses it, and wholesaler who distributes it, must enroll in a special program that's part of a risk-management program to prevent pregnancy and birth defects.

 Because the risks are so high, women of childbearing age who take the drug need to be on two forms of birth control starting at least 1 month before they begin treatment.
 They also need to stay on two forms of birth control for at least 1 month after treatment ends.
 Also, women must have pregnancy tests before, during, and after treatment.

 Other prescription acne treatments that can cause birth defects include:

 - Hormone therapy.
 This includes the hormone estrogen and the anti-androgens flutamide and spironolactone.

 - Oral tetracyclines.
 These include antibiotics such as doxycycline, minocycline, and tetracycline, which can inhibit bone growth and discolor permanent teeth.